idkartist3D/BOTW_LazyTool/README.md

 Backing up old files is now supported!

-Always back up any importaint files, especially original files, in a safe place.
+Always back up any important files, especially original files, in a safe place.